The Rise of the Bandra Girl

 And when culture is built through curation, only certain lives survive the edit.
 The kind that looks good in natural light.
 The kind that can be parodied without discomfort.
 The kind that doesn’t ask for too much space.

-The Dior slides | Image Credit: marrosassv on Instagram
+Image Credit: marrosassv on Instagram

 That’s what makes the Bandra Girl more than a punchline.
 She isn’t a real person, and she isn’t a villain.
 She’s a composite, shaped by repetition and reward.